papa-smurf/git-helpers/readme.md

 Pick a number [1-2]:
 ```

-This is very helpful in situations where you have a large number of branches and aren't able to keep track on all of them.
+This is very helpful in situations where you have a large number of branches and aren't able to keep track of all of them.

 ## Why vcs?